 2. Always send a confirmation email and a reminder

-A good strategy is to include links to relevant educational articles from your website, positive testimonials from past clients, video introductions of the lawyers, or other resources to engage the prospect and establish your firm’s credibility.
+A good strategy is to include links to relevant educational articles from your website, positive testimonials from past clients, video introductions of the solicitors, or other resources to engage the prospect and establish your firm’s credibility.

-You can assign this task to a receptionist or office administrator and have them call each person to confirm that they still plan to show up, or you can use an automated appointment reminder system such as Clio Grow’s appointment booking tool.
+You can assign this task to a receptionist or office administrator and have them call each person to confirm that they still plan to show up, or you can use an automated appointment reminder system such as Clio Grow’s appointment scheduling tool.

 Stage 3: Collecting information